dotneet/natuql/README.md

-natuql automatically converts natural language inputs to sql and query to a database using the sql.
+natuql enables you to query databases using natural language queries.

-This tool is proof of concept.
+This tool is a proof of concept.
 Do not use in production.

 ## Features

-  - support language: Japanese, Chinese, French
+ - query databases using natural language.

-## Limitation
+ - supported language: Japanese, Chinese, French

- - support MySQL only.
+ - supported database: MySQL only

 ## Install

 ```bash